There are three main types of value: economic, conceptual, and experienced.

 Source: Creating Shared Value, by Michael E. Porter and Mark R. Kramer, in Harvard Business Review, January-February 2011.

 Experienced value is not something you can handle, like a dollar bill, nor is it a vague concept such as refreshment.
 Imagine this: It’s a hot day.
 You are thirsty.
 You buy a can of beer.
 You remove the ring-pull and take a swig.
-Whatever happens next in your sensory system (if it’s a positive experience, otherwise you’re experiencing anti-value) is what I’m calling experienced value.
+Whatever happens next in your sensory system (if it’s a positive experience) is what I’m calling experienced value.
 It’s utterly subjective, and cannot be expressed in words.

 A meta generator 1 is a producer of value generators.
 Example: an enterprise.

 A meta generator 2 is a producer of meta generators.
-Example: the founders of an enterprise.
+Example: the founders of an enterprise, collectively.

 If you would like to know more about value co-creation, I recommend Evolving to a New Dominant Logic for Marketing (pdf), a groundbreaking paper written by Stephen Vargo and Robert Lusch, and published in Journal of Marketing, Vol. 68 (January 2004).